Field Notes

 I Accidentally Built an AI Team.

 Something I didn't plan for happened while trying to transfer context between AI tools.
-Turned out to be more interesting than the original task.
+It turned out to be more interesting than the original task.

 About two and a half years into my role as VP of People Operations, I realized I had been having a running conversation with an AI — ChatGPT, at the time — about nearly every significant work challenge I was navigating.
-Workforce analytics.
-HRIS architecture.
 Org design.
 Business cases.
 Executive communications.
 Leadership decisions I wasn't ready to talk through with anyone inside the organization.

 Somewhere in all of that, I had accumulated something I hadn't set out to build: a living record of how I think.